rdesarz/lipm_gait_controller/README.md

 The aim of this project is to generate walking commands for a humanoid robot in simulation.
 Upcoming work:

-- **Footstep generation**: automatic creation of step sequences instead of hard-coded references.
-- **Inverse kinematics integration**: map CoM trajectories to joint angles using Pinocchio.
+- **Physics simulation**: run the controller in Pybullet and evaluate the performance.
 - **Disturbance handling**: simulate pushes and evaluate preview controller robustness.
+- **Foot step planner**: add a foot step planner in order to move in any direction